p0pr0ck5/lua-resty-waf/README.md

 *Default*: none

 Defines one or more Content-Type headers that will be allowed, in addition to the default Content-Types `application/x-www-form-urlencoded` and `multipart/form-data`.
-A request whose Content-Type matches one of `allowed_content_types` will not have its body content parsed during rule execution; a request whose Content-Type does not match one of these values, or `application/x-www-form-urlencoded` or `multipart/form-data`, will be rejected.
+A request whose content type matches one of `allowed_content_types` will set the `REQUEST_BODY` collection to a single string containing (rather than a table); a request whose content type does not match one of these values, or `application/x-www-form-urlencoded` or `multipart/form-data`, will be rejected.

 *Example*: